Safety Managers Are Dedicated Lot

 Aviation Safety Managers Have Difficult, Often Thankless Jobs

 I have learned a lot from aviation safety officers during the past dozen years.
 As everyone reading this knows, selling safety to management types is not easy.
-Safety managers have to present their case to ask funds for:
+Safety managers have to present their case to ask for funds for:

 - Aviation SMS training;